-As graduate students, participants with pre-existing student loans may put their loans into forbearance for the two years that they are enrolled in the master’s program at the Johns Hopkins School of Education.
+As graduate students, participants with pre-existing student loans may put their loans into deferment for the two years that they are enrolled in the master’s program.
 AmeriCorps members may qualify for forbearance of their loans during service.

 For more information, review the federal guidance on deferment and forbearance.
 It is advised that you continue making payments on your student loans until you receive notification that your request for deferment or forbearance has been granted.